hbeale/shell-novice2/index.md

 root: .
 ---

+The Unix shell is a program that enables us to send commands to the computer and receive output.
+It is also referred to as the terminal or command line.

 The Unix shell has been around longer than most of its users have been alive.
 It has survived so long because it's a power tool that allows people to do complex things with just a few keystrokes.